YasminAbouothman/SOC-Analysis-Writeups/TryHackMe/Windows-Logging-for-SOC/README.md

 &nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;

 > Open the **Practice-Security.evtx** file on the VM’s Desktop.
 Which IP performed a brute force of the THM-PC?

+*open the Practice-Security.evtx file in Event Viewer, then filter the Security log for Event IDs 4624 and 4625.
+This will display all successful and failed logon events, making it easier to analyse the authentication activity.*

 ## **Task 4: Security Log User Management**